jbtiglao/team-profile-generator/README.md

 5. When the user enters the last engineer prompt response, all engineer information will appear or are logged on the terminal.

 6. When the new engineer information is added and pushed to the repository, the user is taken back to the menu.
-This means he/she could add more engineers and/or interns, depending on the number of team members he/she has.
+This means the user can add more engineers and/or interns, depending on the number of team members the user or manager has.
 Otherwise, the user can opt to finish building the team and exit the application.

 <img width="933" alt="image3_engineerprompts" src="https://user-images.githubusercontent.com/94569484/157872414-00967608-6206-451b-95e2-6ced2cfc890f.png">